-The ENAV Group's sustainability path started following Legislative Decree 254/2016 when, to comply with the regulation, the Company started to address the issue of non-financial reporting.
-From that moment on, ENAV's path in sustainability has been increasingly transformed into a process of value creation and of the integration of sustainability in business strategies.
+Starting in 2017, ENAV's path towards sustainability, in addition to being in line with what is defined in Legislative Decree 254/2016 has been increasingly transformed into a process of value creation and of the integration of sustainability in business strategies.
 This is a process which, even in the difficult period of the pandemic, has never ceased, but has been pursued, rather, with renewed vigour.